modnarick/final-project-kka/README.md

 A* Search is an informed best-first search algorithm that efficiently determines the lowest cost path between any two nodes in a directed weighted graph with non-negative edge weights.
 This algorithm is a variant of Dijkstra’s algorithm.
 A slight difference arises from the fact that an evaluation function is used to determine which node to explore next.
 [3](https://www.codecademy.com/resources/docs/ai/search-algorithms/a-star-search)

+Depth First Search (DFS) is an algorithm for exploring a tree or graph by starting at a node and going as deep as possible along each branch before backtracking.
+It uses a stack to keep track of nodes, either explicitly or through recursion, and is useful in applications like puzzle-solving and pathfinding by fully exploring each path.
+[4](https://www.javatpoint.com/depth-first-search-algorithm)

 The topic that we chose for our final project, is the pathfinding for an enemy to find the player in a made-up video game.
 In this case, we represent the whole node as a grid 64x64, the root node is the ghost/enemy, and the goal is the player.